komalshinde16/SmartEmailAssistant-Frontend/README.md

 🎯 Objectives <br />
 To design a clean and responsive email interface
-To improve user productivity in handling emails
+To improve user productivity in handling emails<br />
 To build a scalable frontend architecture
-To prepare for integration with smart/AI-based features
+To prepare for integration with smart/AI-based features<br />
 <br />
 🛠️ Technologies Used<br />
 React.js for building user interfaces
 CSS / Tailwind for styling
-JavaScript for functionality and interactivity
+JavaScript for functionality and interactivity<br />
 <br />
 ✨ Key Features<br />
 User-friendly email composition interface